 The Board's role is to provide entrepreneurial leadership to the Group within a framework of prudent and effective controls which enables risk to be assessed and managed.
 The Board sets the Group's strategic aims, ensures that the necessary financial and human resources are in place for the Group to meet its objectives and reviews management performance.
-The Board sets the Group's values and standards and ensures that its obligations to its shareholders and others are understood and met.
+The Board sets the Group's values and standards and ensures that its obligations to its Shareholders and others are understood and met.
 All Directors must act in what they consider to be the best interests of the Group, consistent with their statutory duties.

-B.1.1 According to the Bank's Articles of Association, the Board may consist of three (3) to twenty (20) members, while, under the Relationship Framework Agreement (RFA) between the Bank and the HFSF, this range has been specifically set to be between seven (7) and fifteen (15) members (including the representatives of the Greek State and the HFSF).
-In addition, according to the RFA, (a) the number of the Board members must be odd, (b) the majority of its members should be Non-Executives while at least half of them (rounded to the nearest integer) and no less than three (3) members of non-executives, excluding the representatives of the Greek State and the HFSF, should be independent as per the provisions of Law 3016/2002 on corporate governance and the European Commission Recommendation 2005/162/EC and (c) the Board should include at least two (2) Executive members.
-Furthermore, according to the 2016 HFSF's assessment of individual Board members and key findings and recommendations on governance improvement, as per the relevant provisions of Law 3864/2010 (HFSF Law), the target size of Board members has been set to thirteen (13) with the following structure: (a) three (3) Executives at maximum, (b) three (3) Non-Executives at maximum, (c) at least five (5) independent Non-Executives of which at least three (3) Experts as defined in Law 4346/2015 and HFSF's relevant criteria, (d) one (1) Greek State representative and (e) one (1) HFSF representative.
+B.1.1 According to the Bank's Articles of Association, the Board may consist of three (3) to twenty (20) members, while, under the Relationship Framework Agreement (RFA) between the Bank and the HFSF, this range has been specifically set to be between seven (7) and fifteen (15) members (including the representative of the HFSF).
+In addition, according to the RFA, (a) the number of the Board members must be odd, (b) the majority of its members should be Non-Executives while at least half of them (rounded to the nearest integer) and no less than three (3) members of non-executives, excluding the representative of the HFSF, should be independent according to the criteria provided for in Law 3016/2002 on corporate governance and the European Commission Recommendation 2005/162/EC and (c) the Board should include at least two (2) Executive members.
+Furthermore, according to the HFSF corporate governance review criteria developed as per the relevant provisions of Law 3864/2010 (HFSF Law), the target size of the Board should be up to thirteen (13) members.